The Senior Dogs Project

 Unfotunately, the Senior Dogs Project is once again receiving increasing numbers of reports about Rimadyl and the suspicion that dogs have died as a result of using the drug.
 Here are two of the most recent:

-"My beloved 9-year-old Border Collie was diagnosed with arthritis and prescribed 30 days of Rimadyl without any warning, advice or information/choice.
-Trusting the vet, I gave her two pills as prescribed and she starting vomiting, passing blood and then collapsed, losing use of her back legs.
-The vet kept saying it was only arthritis, but I believe she was poisoned by the drug.
-She had to be put down three weeks later after intense suffering.
-Another vet told me that she was 'rotting inside.'
-I refused to pay the bill for her treatment as the totalities of the fees the surgery were claiming were incurred to try to counteract the effect of a drug prescribed by that vet and leading to my dog's untimely death.
+"Two years ago, my beloved 9 year old Border Collie was diagnosed with arthritis and prescribed 30 days of Rymadil without any warning, advice or information/choice.
+Trusting the vet, I gave her 2 pills as prescribed and she starting vomiting, passing blood and then collapsed, loosing totally the use of her back legs.
+The vet kept saying it was only arthritis, but she was obviously poisoned.
+She had to be put down 3 weeks later after intense suffering.
+Another vet told me that she was "rotting inside."
+I refused to pay the bill for her treatment as the totalities of the fees the surgery were claiming were incurred to try to counteract the effect of a drug prescribed by that vet and leading to my dog's untimely death..
 As a rescued dog and since I adopted her, she had had five years of perfect health records and a thorough annual heath check performed by the same surgery a few weeks earlier.
 I asked for that doomed consultation as my dog had a slightly sore paw, nothing more.
 The vets are now suing me for non-payment.
 Thank you very much for your opinion on that matter, and any contacts or solutions you may have.
 It has been traumatic for us."

 From Josephine D., Evesham, New Jersey, August 5, 2014

-"I just put my 11-year-old Chihuahua down yesterday.
+"I just put my 11-year-old Chachuahua down yesterday.
 Cause of death: liver failure due to Rimadyl.
 I am devastated to learn that this drug is still being given."

 An Editorial Note